UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/2-file_types.md

 381 Twinscan  stop_codon   708   710   .   +   0  gene_id "001"; transcript_id "001.1";
 ```

 **Note**: People variously use GFF and GTF to talk about GFF version 2, and GFF to talk about GFF version 3.
 GFF2 is not compatible with GFF3, so make sure you have the correct file format if you are given a GFF file.
-There are conversion tools available to inter-covert them, they are rarely reliable.
+There are conversion tools available to inter-convert them, they are rarely reliable.

 ## VCF Files